 It is important that your child can always wiggle their fingers whilst in the cast and that they have full normal feeling in their fingers.
 If at any time they feel different you should try elevating the affected arm to reduce any swelling and help with altered feeling in the fingers.
-If this does not help within one hour, call for advice on the numbers below or take your child to your nearest Emergency Department.
+If this does not help within one hour, please ring one of the contact numbers below, or go to your nearest Emergency Department.